jaimejim/jaimejim.github.io/_posts/2017-01-20-raspberri-resilio.markdown

           RX bytes:253370999 (241.6 MiB)  TX bytes:8083493 (7.7 MiB)
 ```

 Some estimated colleagues helped me out in the process of checking the source of the problem.
 Thanks to that I learnt some new useful commands, which I write below.
+However, to be perfectly honest it seems to work better without the `wlan0` interface altogether.

 *iwlist*
 Displays detailed information about wireless interfaces